-Smart Mobile Tools for Field Inspectors supports inspection planning and management, field data collection, and evidence management, all within an integrated suite of digital tools to improve the quality and consistency of inspections.
+Smart Mobile Tools for Field Inspectors supports inspection planning and management, field data collection, and evidence management, all within an integrated suite of digital tools to improve the quality and consistency of environmental inspections.

 Environmental inspections are largely paper-based processes requiring hours of preparation and post-inspection work.
 Smart Mobile Tools for Field Inspectors bring environmental inspections into the 21st century by streamlining operations and improving quality of information.

 Smart Mobile Tools for Field Inspectors (Smart Tools) will fundamentally improve the operation and management of environmental inspection programs by providing digital assistance to inspectors and their management during each stage of the inspection process.

 Smart Tools will: